-Indirect Cost Rate Audit
+Indirect Cost Rate Audits and Reviews

 In compliance with 23 U.S.C.
 112(b) (2)(B), any contract or subcontract awarded for engineering and design services by state transportation departments, whether funded in whole or in part with Federal-aid highway funds, shall be performed and audited in compliance with cost principles contained in the Federal Acquisition Regulations (“FAR”) of part 31 of title 48, Code of Federal Regulations (“CFR”).
-As such, consulting firms who anticipate that they will perform services for the Virginia Department of Transportation (“VDOT”) are required to submit an indirect cost rate audit report (“Indirect Cost Rate Audit”) to the Assurance and Compliance Office (“ACO”) for the most recent fiscal year.
+As such, consulting firms who anticipate that they will perform services for the Virginia Department of Transportation (“VDOT”) are required to submit documentation which includes an indirect cost rate audit report (“Indirect Cost Rate Audit”) to the Assurance and Compliance Office (“ACO”) for the most recent fiscal year.

 The indirect cost rate audit must meet the following requirements:

 - The audit shall be conducted by an independent Certified Public Accountant (“CPA”), an agency of the federal government, another state transportation agency or similar independent audit organization.